 Teaching Russian is my passion, I’m always so excited about my work.
-I love learning languages too and never stop doing that.
+I love learning languages too and I never stop doing that.
 So I also want to show students that learning a language (even Russian) can and even has to be fun.
-And I prefer to give you a vision of Russian way of thinking, to help you feel the language, so that it will never be unbearably hard anymore.
+And I prefer to give you a vision of the Russian way of thinking, to help you feel the language, so that it will never be unbearably hard anymore.
 I think having a sense of humour is vital for studying, but if you are incredibly serious it’s fine too.
 The best thing about my work is seeing your progress and being proud of my students.

-When I was a little girl I heard a word «polyglot».
+When I was a little girl I heard the word «polyglot».
 Who is a polyglot? — I asked.
 Since then I decided that speaking foreign languages is a great superpower!
-I have been always interested in foreign languages, but I couldn’t imagine that Russian, my native language is also a foreign language other people can study.
-When I had to choose a university to enter I was thinking about studying linguistics and major in English, until I saw «Russian as a foreign language» among other linguistic specialisations in a brochure of the University I was about to enrol.
+I have always been interested in foreign languages, but I couldn’t imagine that Russian, my native language is also a foreign language other people can study.
+When I had to choose a university I was thinking about studying linguistics and major in English, until I saw «Russian as a foreign language» among other linguistic specialisations in a brochure of the University I was about to enrol.
 Then at that very moment I realised — this was it.
 That’s what I want to do in my life.
 Now I have a masters degree in Philology (majoring in teaching Russian as a foreign language) and quite an experience in doing that.
 I participated as an instructor in US state programs, such as CLS (Critical Language Scholarship) and Fulbright, worked for Chinese-Russian exchange programs, worked with corporations and taught successful exam preparation courses.

 My favourite topics are verbs of motion, prefix verbs, syntax.
 I’m also into etymology and language history.
 It helps us understand ourselves and it helps you understand us.
-I enjoy discussing different things in class, it’s amazing how different our backgrounds can be, and yet how much people from opposite sides of the planet have in common.
-For the same reason I love travelling and try to travel as much as I can, to explore the world and meet people, to learn new things and experiences new cultures, which is like a language — it stays with you forever, like a superpower.
+I enjoy discussing different things in class: it’s amazing how different our backgrounds can be, and yet how much people from opposite sides of the planet have in common.
+For the same reason I love travelling and try to travel as much as I can, to explore the world and meet people, to learn new things and experience new cultures, which is like a language — it stays with you forever, like a superpower.

-Also I’m sure that languages reflect the mentality of nations, so I want my students to feel the Russian way of thinking when they speak the language.
+I’m also sure that languages reflect the mentality of nations, so I want my students to feel the Russian way of thinking when they speak the language.
 I enjoy immersing the students in Russian reality, so we often sing Russian songs, watch films and cartoons, even cook simple Russian dishes and explore the neighborhood.

-I love Russian sense of humor, so at the lessons I tell a lot of jokes and funny stories to make the process of studying more vivid and to depict our attitude to life.
-I adore Russian Literature and Art and want to demonstrate their treasures to students.
+I love the Russian sense of humor, so at the lessons I tell a lot of jokes and funny stories to make the process of studying more vivid and to depict our attitude to life.
+I adore Russian Literature and Art and I want to demonstrate their treasures to students.

 My favorite moment at the lesson is discussion.
 First of all I feel great satisfaction when I hear my students speak Russian even on the first level.
 Sometimes they are surprised how much they can already do.
 And another reason is that it’s always interesting and useful to be in somebody’s shoes and look at ourselves and our Russian mentality from the other people’s point of view.